Stephen Barnett

+Biography

 Barnett was born on December 25, 1935, in the Brooklyn borough of New York City.
 He grew up in West Hartford, Connecticut, and attended Loomis Chaffee School.
-He attended Harvard University on full scholarship, from which he earned an undergraduate degree in 1957, where he served as president of The Harvard Crimson.
+He attended Harvard University on a scholarship, earning his undergraduate degree in 1957.
+He served as president of The Harvard Crimson.
 At Harvard Law School Barnett served as note editor of the Harvard Law Review; he was awarded his law degree in 1962.
 Following his graduation, he clerked for United States Court of Appeals for the Second Circuit Judge Henry J. Friendly and then for Justice William J. Brennan of the Supreme Court of the United States.
 After a few years at the law firm of Cleary Gottlieb Steen & Hamilton, he was hired by Berkeley Law School, where he spent almost the entirety of his career until his retirement in 2003.
 The exception was a stint as an assistant solicitor general in the United States Department of Justice, where Barnett argued cases before the Supreme Court from 1977 until 1979.